SyncfusionExamples/blazor-scheduler-jira-calendar/README.md

-# Blazor Scheduler with Jira Calendar
+# Blazor Scheduler with JIRA Calendar

-This project contains that adding the calendar with Blazor Scheduler.
+This project contains that adding the JIRA calendar with Blazor Scheduler.

 ## Prerequisites